yesimyalc/FGO-Card-Generator/README.md

 ## [Completed Card Generator](https://meguerreroa.github.io/FGO-Card-Generator/fgo.html)
-Contains every card frame from Aister's generator.
-Now including 0☆ and Beast 5☆ frames, Beast class and no class.
+Contains every card frame from Aister's and meguerreroa's generator.
+Planning to add all other cards by myself soon.

 ## Background
+Forked from meguerreroa's FGO-Card-Generator
 Forked from Aister's FGO + Canvas project
 Several projects that experiment on HTML5 canvas which is an expansion of juncaixinchi's original concept of using canvas to generate FGO cards.